CartoDB/bigmetadata/catalog/source/index.rst

 Terms and Licenses
 ==================

-The Data Observatory is a collection of various sources of data with varying licenses.
-We have worked hard to find you data that will work for the broadest set of use-cases.
-Please still review the below terms for any dataset you use and please respect the rights of the owners of each dataset.
-Please use the following link to review third-party data sources that are used in the Data Observatory, along with links to the terms governing the use of each.
+The Data Observatory is a collection of data sources with varying licenses and terms of use.
+We have endeavored to find you data that will work for the broadest set of use-cases.
+The following third-party data sources are used in the Data Observatory, and we have included the links to the terms governing their use.

+*Legal Note: The Data Observatory makes use of a variety of third party data and databases (collectively, the “Data”).
+You acknowledge that the included Data, and the licenses and terms of use, may be amended from time to time.
+Whenever you use the Data, you agree to the current relevant terms or license.
+Some Data will require that you provide attribution to the data source.
+Other Data may be protected by US or international copyright laws, treaties, or conventions.
+The Data and associated metadata are provided 'as-is,' without express or implied warranty of any kind, including, but not limited to, infringement, merchantability and fitness for a particular purpose.
+CartoDB is not responsible for the accuracy, completeness, timeliness or quality of the Data.*

 `Data Terms and Licenses
 <http://docs.cartodb.com/cartodb-platform/data/license/>`_.